DE-RSE/de-rse.github.io/README.md

 The site is made to be built with [Jekyll](https://jekyllrb.com/) >= 3.4.1.

-To build, run `jekyll build`.
+To build, run `bundle install` once and then  `jekyll build`.
 To preview locally, run `jekyll serve` and browse to <http://localhost:4000>.
 To include drafts in the preview add the `--drafts` flag.

 ## Contributions